-If you come up with a great idea during military service you should make an initiative!
-An initiative is a proposal that, when implemented, can e.g. improve the quality of functions, make activities more effective, save costs and time or increase satisfaction and safety during service.
+During your military service, you might come up with an idea worth looking into.
+So write an initiative!
+An initiative is a proposal the implementation of which aims at contributing to the working community, its ways of doing things, its products, services or in-service safety.
 An initiative does not need to be inventive or a novelty, nor does it need to be ready to use as such.
-All conscripts can make initiatives.
+Anyone liable to military service is entitled to presenting initiatives when serving in the Defence Forces.

 The initiative committees of the Defence Forces consider initiatives aiming to improve the workings of the Defence Forces that are made by conscripts, reservists and personnel in the brigade-level units.
-The easiest way of submitting an initiative is to send it to the brigadelevel unit initiative committee or conscript committee.
+You can submit your initiative to your brigade-level unit's initiative committee or CC.